nealey/homepage/content/blog/2023-01-24-love-boat/index.md

 ---
 date: 2023-01-24
-title: "The Love Boat s02e01-e08"
+title: "The Love Boat s02e01-e09"
 ---

 My sister-in-law gave me a bunch of episodes of The Love Boat for some reason, so I'm watching them.

 # Season 02, Episodes 01-02

-The crew takes a trip to a deserted island only to discover it's inhabited by crazy Gomez Addams, who takes them hostage at gunpoint and forces them to plan a surprise birthday party.
+The crew takes a trip to a deserted island only to discover it's inhabited by crazy Gomez Addams (The Addams Family), who takes them hostage at gunpoint and forces them to plan a surprise birthday party.
 They make plans to escape, but are thwarted by the arrival of a hurricane.
 An old lady inexplicably grows affection for the captor, and by the end of the double-episode plans the surprise party, then decides to stay behind and keep him company as she lives out the last few months of her terminal illness.

 Meanwhile, Isaac the bartender manages to pull the wool over the eyes of a sexy model by having the crew talk him up like he's some rich successful dude.
 When she finds out he's the ship's bartender, she's angry, but, because she's a woman and therefore flighty, comes around to forgiving him after he takes responsibility for the safety of the passengers when the idiot acting captain doesn't.
 A love connection happens.